objectbox/objectbox-swift-integration-test/README.md

 4. Now that the pods are prepared for the project, build the project using the Xcode workspace

 TODO: add unit tests to the plain Xcode projects and execute them in CI

+### SwiftPM

+When testing the SwiftPM release there are some notable differences:

+- swift tools can only be used on a Swift Package project, not an Xcode project.
+- an Xcode project is required to build a iOS or macOS application and to run tests on an iOS device or simulator.
+- Adding a Swift Package dependency
+  - to a Swift Package project requires to edit the `Package.swift` file,
+  - to an Xcode project requires to use the Xcode UI.
+- Running Swift command plugins, like the ObjectBox Swift plugin, in Xcode projects requires to use the Xcode UI.

+To avoid creating another set of test projects, the existing test projects that contain Xcode projects are re-used, but treated as Swift Package projects. swift tools ignore Xcode project files by default.
+But other iOS or macOS related files must be ignored explicitly.

+To test with an Xcode project, a special `IntTestiOSRegularSPM` iOS project exists.
+This is also used to run tests on an iOS simulator.

+See the test script for details.